 Zoho Vault is yet another free password manager with an impressive set of features.
 It is relatively easier to set up and use than the two options listed earlier.
-But despite offering ease-of-use, Zoho Vault does not compromise on requisite features such as multi-factor authentication and a strong AES 256-bit encryption, which are rudimentary in a password manager.
+But despite offering ease of use, Zoho Vault does not compromise on requisite features such as multi-factor authentication and strong AES 256-bit encryption, which are rudimentary in a password manager.
 Similarly, the platform also has a built-in password generator that, while offering a quick way to generate passwords, also ensures you do not lose out on anything coming from LastPass.

 Talking of features that make you feel at home with Zoho Vault, the password manager gives you the ability to attach files and documents into a secure vault — something you get with LastPass.
 Moreover, it also provides integration with other apps.
 However, the selection of supported apps is limited to Zoho offerings only with the free plan.
-What’s more, you get cross-platform support: to access your passwords on multiple devices; autofill functionality: to fill passwords into websites with a single click; and password-assessment report: to view weak passwords in your vault and check vault’s health and perform necessary actions to secure it.
+What’s more, you get cross-platform support: to access your passwords on multiple devices; autofill functionality: to fill passwords into websites with a single click; and password-assessment report: to view weak passwords in your vault and check the vault’s health and perform necessary actions to secure it.